 Email segmentation is just one aspect of email marketing, and there's a lot more you can do to step up your game.
 In order to focus on the human side of things, you can use automation to take care of the details:

 This article was originally published by Joe Stych in February 2015.
-The most recent update was in September 2022.
+The most recent update, with contributions from Michael Kern, was in September 2023.